 An audit is a team effort that often involves people from logistics, finance, and operations.
 To ensure the process runs smoothly, make sure everyone understands why the audit is happening and what their role is.
 Train your team on the basics of the audit procedure, how to interpret carrier invoices, and how to use any new software or reporting tools.
 When your team is aligned, they can better support the audit process and, more importantly, act on the findings.
 This transforms the audit from a simple cost-recovery exercise into a powerful tool for continuous improvement and long-term strategic savings.

-How Can You Use Audit Insights to Improve Your Strategy?
+How to Use Audit Insights to Improve Your Shipping Strategy

 A shipping audit does more than just recover money from billing errors; it provides a goldmine of data you can use to build a smarter, more resilient shipping strategy.
 Think of it as a diagnostic tool for your entire logistics operation.
 The insights you gain go far beyond simple refunds.
 They reveal patterns in carrier performance, highlight inefficiencies in your internal workflows, and give you the hard data needed to negotiate from a position of strength.
 By shifting from a reactive “find the error” mindset to a proactive “what can we learn” approach, you can turn your audit program into a powerful engine for continuous improvement and long-term cost reduction.
 This data-driven intelligence is what separates companies that simply manage shipping costs from those that strategically optimize them.